Calabria Travel Guide

 The Tyrrhenian Sea borders the region’s west side, the Ionian Sea borders the east side, and at the very southern tip Calabria is the Strait of Messina which separates the region from Sicily.
 The seas are clear and inviting making many of the region’s most sought after tourist destinations seaside areas.

 This small peninsula’s climate is almost entirely affected by its proximity to its interior mountains and seaside boundaries.

-The coastline experiences a mainly Mediterranean climate with a low of 46 degrees Fahrenheit and a high of 86 degrees.
+The coastline experiences a mainly Mediterranean climate with an annual low of 46 degrees Fahrenheit and a high of 86 degrees.
 The coast has a decent difference in temperatures between winter and summer.

 The unpredictable Tyrrhenian Sea weather can at times bring heavy rains to the west coast.
 The east coast is generally warmer than its western counterpart, primarily due to its proximity to the hot air of Africa.